AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## Reflection
 A more systematic approach to testing could have been beneficial, as various transfer learning models were only explored in the 38th experiment and beyond due to preconceived notions about MobileNetV2's effectiveness.
 Testing different models earlier might have helped identify the best option sooner, allowing more time for fine-tuning.
 By tracking inferencing time, peak RAM usage, and flash usage from the beginning, it would be possible to better understand how different models and hyperparameters impact on-device performance and further reduce inference time.

 More time should have been spent testing the model outside of the edge impulse transfer learning and model testing section.
 To increase the model's robustness, additional edge cases should have been considered to ensure accurate labelling.
-Scenarios not taken into account include instances where no apple is present, situations where the camera might misclassify an orange as an apple, or instances where the model might incorrectly classify a golden apple as a pink lady or granny smith.
+Scenarios not taken into account include instances where no apple is present, situations where the camera might misclassify objects e.g., an orange classified as an apple, or instances where the model might incorrectly classify a golden apple as a pink lady or granny smith.

 ## Future
-•	Create a larger training and testing dataset for a more robust model and better insight into model performance when comparing different models
+* Develop a more extensive training and testing dataset to enhance model robustness and enable more accurate performance comparisons between models

-•	Experiment with more transfer learning models
+* Explore a wider variety of transfer learning models

-•	Test different Embedded devices with the models
+* Evaluate model performance on various embedded devices

-•	Experiment with different image sizes
+* Experiment with different image resolutions

-•	Identify when no apple/ object is present
+* Detect when no apple or object is present in the scene

-•	Expand into a larger range of fruits and vegetables
+* Incorporate a broader selection of fruits and vegetables

-•	Create training and testing data that simulate a self-checkout zone for better usability
+* Generate training and testing data that closely resemble a self-checkout environment for improved practicality